 A new study finds a man’s sexism isn’t just a problem that women have to deal with, but it’s also closely linked with psychological issues like depression, substance abuse, and body image problems.
-How 'neurosexism' is holding back gender equality – and science itself.
+(And yes, we understand if you’re not exactly overflowing with sympathy right now.)
+“What we found was the more people adhere or conform to masculine norms, the poorer individuals’ mental health outcomes,” Indiana University researcher S. How 'neurosexism' is holding back gender equality – and science itself.
 People looking for proof that men and women learn, speak, solve problems or read maps differently often think brain scanners are the ultimate answer.

 And it’s easy to see why.
+Whether you want to advocate separate schools for girls and boys or sex-segregated training of our armed forces, you can be sure to find brightly colour-coded maps highlighting differences between males and females in various brain areas – potentially backing up your argument.
 How to Be an Optimal Human - Scientific American Blog Network.
 What does it take to be an optimal human being?

 Throughout history there has been much speculation.
 For Aristotle, the highest human good was eudaimonia.
 For Carl Rogers, it was the "fully functioning person".
 The Extraordinary Link Between Deep Neural Networks and the Nature of the Universe.
 In the last couple of years, deep learning techniques have transformed the world of artificial intelligence.